wszdwp/wszdwp.github.io/_posts/2017-08-25-This-App-Will-Not-Work-With-Future-Version-Of-iOS-Warning.md

 Read the guide for converting to 64-bit Binary [Convert your app to 64-bit Binary](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/Cocoa64BitGuide/ConvertingExistingApp/ConvertingExistingApp.html)

-## How to change your build settins in XCode
+## How to change your build settings in XCode
 In project build settings
 change architectures from ```$(ARCHS_STANDARD)``` to ```arm64```
 in your valid architectures settings(both project level and target level), you also need to add ```arm64``` if this is missing there.